Ankow99/se-polymerase/README.md

 `synth` generates a `destroy-<project_name>.sh` file in the same directory as the payload.

-Execute this script to wipe the LXD project, remove the associated dynamic networks, and close background SSH multiplex sockets.
+Execute this script to wipe the LXD project, stop and delete instances, and remove the associated dynamic networks.

 ```bash
 ./destroy-maas-00436900.sh